-This document has been developed by the Sector Pandemic Planning Initiative and Developmental Services (DS) sector stakeholder agencies to support DS agencies in planning and assessing the reopening of day services against legislative requirements, recommended best practices and anticipated risks and challenges.
+This document has been developed by the Sector Pandemic Planning Initiative (SPPI) and Developmental Services (DS) sector stakeholder agencies to support DS agencies in planning and assessing the reopening of day services against legislative requirements, recommended best practices and anticipated risks and challenges.

-This document also recognizes that there may be opportunities for agencies to review models of day services that better align with the mission of inclusion and is not intended as an endorsement for re-opening based on pre-pandemic models of support.
+This document also recognizes that there may be opportunities for agencies to review models of day services that better align with the Ministry of Children, Community and Social Services Journey to Belonging: Choice and Inclusion long-term vision of inclusion and is therefore not intended as an endorsement for reopening based on any models of support.